ahmedsmae/careers-network/README.md

 Launches the mobile side only

+### `npm run client`

+Launches the web side only

 ### `npm run server`

 Launches the server side only

 ### `npm run dev`

-Launches both mobile and server sides at the same time
+Launches web, mobile and server sides all at the same time

+### `npm run heroku-postbuild`

+For building up the client side before deployment to heroku

 #### `_templates` directory